Symbian9/qmapshack-doc-wiki/DevelopingDocumentation.md

         have to make sure your editor correctly encodes these characters as _UTF-8_** or they will not be displayed properly.
-And of course you'll have to know how to tell your editor to insert an UTF-8 "`Ê`" character directly into your file (the author would recommend the _Mule_ package of
+And of course you'll have to know how to tell your editor to insert an UTF-8 "`ÃŠ`" character directly into your file (the author would recommend the _Mule_ package of
         [GNU _Emacs_](https://www.gnu.org/software/emacs/) for editing
         UTF-8 files, but your milage may vary).